emmercm/www/src/blog/_i-dont-want-to-think-about-it.md

 Because these services usually have a low rate of changes needed, I will eventually go back to not thinking of them while I'm working elsewhere in the codebases.
 And when that happens, I want to ensure that I truly don't have to reserve any brain space for them.

+I'm going to group the services I encountered into some general categories, and the

 ## Patients 1 & 2: services that were unsafe to restart

 - rnd-subscriber-pruning-service's use of Spring cron, preventing safe restarts for a week